 If you want to prevent the spread of bed bugs make sure you keep your mattresses covered with a bed bug protector for at least a year and keep a close eye out for bugs in cracks and crevasses around you home.
 It’s always best to seek professional help and use mattress and bedding protectors.

-Despite being blood feeders, like mosquitos, bed bugs don’t transmit harmful diseases.
+Despite being blood feeders, like mosquitoes, bed bugs don’t transmit harmful diseases.

 Females can produce hundreds of eggs allowing an infestation to spread rapidly throughout the home.